seme4/ssi-consultancy/DeployerDeveloperReview.md

 It would help developers get up to speed more rapidly if there is a guide for developers were provided which documented all of these.

-A work-in-progress example, written as a side-effect of this report, is at [Developer's Guide](./DevelopersGuide.md).
+An example, written as a side-effect of this report, is at [Developer's Guide](./DevelopersGuide.md).

 [REST API examples](./RESTAPIexamples.md) contains examples of invocations of sameAs Lite REST endpoints, and examples of what they return, which can be useful for developers.

----

-## Make the test database configurable
+### Make the test database configurable

 tests/phpUnit/StoreTest.php defines: